 Subject to the provisions of this Memorandum of Understanding, and applicable law, all employees of the City shall have the right to form, join and participate in the activities of employee organizations of their own choosing for the purpose of representation on all matters of Employer-employee relations involving wages, hours and other terms and conditions of employment.
-Employees of the City also shall have the right to ref use to join or participate in the activities of employee organizations and shall have the right to represent themselves individually in the employment relations with the City.
+Employees of the City also shall have the right to represent themselves individually in the employment relations with the City.
 No employee shall be interfered with, intimidated, restrained, coerced or discriminated against by the City or by the Association because of their exercise of these rights.